RiwajRai2021/Learning--GIT/README.md

 # Learning--GIT

-This repo is used to learng how to use Git and GitHub (Push).
+This repo is used to learn how to use Git and GitHub (Push).